cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 SigCgt: 0000000000000001

 $ pkill -H -HUP -F /tmp/test.pid
-$ # Process is still alive and handled the signal!
+$ # Process is still alive and handled the signal

 $ pkill -H -USR1 -F /tmp/test.pid
 $ # No match (no USR1 handler), so no signal sent